ryuryukke/mint/README.md

 ## Citation
-If you find our code/data/models or ideas useful in your research, please cite our work:
+If you find our code or ideas useful in your research, please cite our work:
 ```
 @misc{koike2025machinetextdetectors,
       title={Machine Text Detectors are Membership Inference Attacks},